tychop/GitGulf/README.md

 `ggc`        : Clean up and optimize the local repositories.
 ```

-Just enter `gitgulf` in your terminal to see all the options.

 ### Contributing

 We welcome contributions to GitGulf!
 Please see our Contributing Guide for more details.